KingslandConsulting/Kingsland.ArmLinter/README.md

 "name": "[concat('storage', uniqueString(resourceGroup().id))]"
 ```

-and pushing it through my build and deployment pipeline only to find out 5 minutes later that I'd missed a ')' somwhere in the expression, or misspelled a built-in function name.
+and pushing it through my build and deployment pipeline only to find out 5 minutes later that I'd missed a ')' somewhere in the expression, or misspelled a built-in function name.

 Current Status
 --------------